EasyPortal-Business-Management-System/Part-A-docs/README.md

 #### Employee:
 - As an employee, I want to be able to easily check my roster without having to go into my workplace.
-- As an employee, I want to see my pay estimate for the week so I can know what I'm getting paid.
+- As an employee, I want to see my pay estimate for the week, so I can know what I'm getting paid.
-- As an employee,

 #### Employer:
 - As an employer, I want to be able to view the current employee roster, so I can see how well staffed my business is.
 - As an employer, I want to be able to add a new shift to the roster.
 - As an employer, I want to be able to edit an existing shift in the roster.
 - As an employer, I want to be able to delete an existing shift in the roster.
-- As an employer, I want my employees to view their roster, so I know they know their shifts.
+- As an employer, I want my employees to be able view their roster, so I know they can see their shifts.

 #### User Persona 1:
 ![Darren User Persona](/docs/User_Persona_Darren.png)
-- As the gym owner, I want to easily make roster changes so that I can spend less time doing business administration.
+- As the gym owner, I want to easily make roster changes, so that I can spend less time doing business administration.
+- As the gym owner, I want to use a business management system, so that my employee information is all in one place.
+- As the gym owner, I want to spend less time making roster changes, so that I can spend more time training with clients.
-- As the gym owner,
+- As the gym owner, I want to have my business management system on my work computer, so that I can get more work-life balance.

 #### User Persona 2:
 ![Monica User Persona](/docs/User_Persona_Monica.png)
+- As a working parent, I want to check my roster easily, so that I can balance my work with spending time with my kids.
+- As someone with a mortgage and kids, I want to check my pay estimate, so that I know what my pay is and can budget for it.
+- As a working parent, I want to know my roster, so that I can make sure I have weekends off to go camping with my family.
+- As a part-time worker, I want to see my pay estimate, so that I can make a savings plan for our family holiday.

 #### User Persona 3:
 ![McKenzie User Persona](/docs/User_Persona_McKenzie.png)
+- As a student, I want to know what my roster is in advance, so that I can attend my uni classes.
+- As a casual worker, I want to check my pay estimate, so that I can budget for my week.
+- As a casual worker, I want to easily view changes to my roster, so that I can make plans with friends.

 ## Wireframes